TranslucentComputing/webinar-slack-bot/docs/index.md

 ## What is this project?

-The project is a feature-rich Slack bot application developed and deployed within a Kubernetes environment using DaveSpace!
+This project showcases the development of a Slack Bot using the Slack Bolt framework and FastAPI web framework, demonstrating the use of DevSpace for efficient deployment and orchestration within a Kubernetes cluster.

 ## Description